SagaOfAGuy/Cherwell-Slackbot/README.md

-# Cherwell-Slackbot - Websocket Version
+# Cherwell-Slackbot - Websocket Version using Slack Bolt Framework
 Slack-bot that listens (using socket mode) in on slack conversation for a user to type in a 6-digit Cherwell service management ticket number, and returns the corresponding hyperlink to said Cherwell ticket.

 ## Requirements